In-depth Research Impact Summarization through Fine-Grained Temporal Citation Analysis: Human Evaluation

 \section{Human Evaluation}

-\textbf{Setup. } To gain deeper insights into the quality of our impact summaries and collect expert feedback for potential future improvements, we conduct a user study with 9 university professors from diverse backgrounds (details in Appendix~\ref{app:demographics}).
-Each expert reviews impact summaries of \textit{their own papers} through a two-part evaluation: (1) a \textbf{pairwise comparison}, where they choose the better summary based on \textit{relevance} and \textit{insightfulness}, comparing the zero-shot variant against our best variant.
+\textbf{Setup. } To gain deeper insights into the quality of our impact summaries and collect expert feedback for potential future improvements, we conduct a user study with 9 university professors from diverse backgrounds~\footnote{Nationalities: 2 German, 2 British, 2 Chinese, 1 American, 1 Czech, 1 Albanian; genders: 5 male, 4 female; research areas: AI, NLP, knowledge graphs, databases and information systems, computational social sciences, psychology and brain sciences.}.
+Each expert reviews impact summaries of \textit{their own papers} through a two-part evaluation: (1) a \textbf{pairwise comparison}, where they choose the better summary based on \textit{relevance} and \textit{insightfulness}, comparing the no-knowledge variant against our best variant.
 To prevent bias, we alternate the positions of the impact summaries.
 (2) a \textbf{perceived usefulness assessment}, where experts rate their agreement with given statements about an impact summary (generated by our best variant), using a 1-5 Likert scale.
 The professors evaluated the impact summaries for 82 papers and offered open-ended feedback.